Freedom Quilt Coloring Activity

 Students can identify any historical or contemporary woman they would like to study.
 She doesn’t have to be someone famous.
 She could be also a mom, grandma, aunt, teacher or…

-Haben Girma is a remarkable history-making woman whose work was born from the inaccessibility she’s encountered throughout her life.
-Her extensive accolades and credentials include being the first Deafblind graduate…
+Haben Girma is a remarkable history-making woman whose work was born from the inaccessibility she had encountered throughout her life.
+Her extensive accolades and credentials include being the first Deafblind…

 In 1977, the UN General Assembly invited their member states to recognize a day dedicated to Women’s Rights and International Peace by proposing the 8th of March which aligned with Italy’s honor day…